HazyResearch/legalbench/example_submission.md

 ## Dataset construction

 We constructed this task by manually generating fact patterns to test the hearsay rule.
 All our fact patterns are intended to have an obvious answer---there are no close calls or subjectivity here.
-We manually generated 100 such fact patterns, used 5 as train samples, and the remaining 95 as test samples.
+We manually generated 100 such fact patterns.
 An example of a fact pattern is provided below:

 ```text
 On the issue of whether Rebecca was ill, the fact that Rebecca told Ronald that she was unwell.
 ```

+We chose to split these 100 fact patterns into a train split of 5 and a test split of 95.
+We select samples for the train which tested different aspects of the hearsay rule.
+However, you may submit all data together, as a single file.

 Our [train](https://github.com/HazyResearch/legalbench/blob/main/tasks/hearsay/train.tsv) and [test](https://github.com/HazyResearch/legalbench/blob/main/tasks/hearsay/test.tsv) files are formatted as tab-separated value files.
 If you construct data manually in Google Sheets or Excel, then it's possible to export the file as a TSV.